 Form 1099-MISC isn't used for independent contractors anymore.
 Now, 1099-NEC is used for non-employee compensation such as contract work done for clients.
 1099-MISC is only used for the other miscellaneous payments

-While the deadline for issuing the 1099-MISC to recipients has consistently been January 31st, the recent inclusion of the 1099-NEC has given businesses who pay non-employees a little leeway.
-The current deadline for either of these forms is one day later, February 1st.
-If that date falls on the weekend, then the deadline automatically moves to the next business day.
-Paper filers must disclose their 1099 to the IRS by March 1st, 2021.
+While the deadline for issuing the 1099-MISC to recipients has consistently been January 31st, the inclusion of the 1099-NEC has changed the timeline for non-employee compensation.
+The current deadline for either of these forms is January 31st.
+If that date falls on a weekend, the deadline moves to the next business day.
+Paper filers must disclose their 1099 to the IRS by February 28, 2024.
 It is possible to file a 1099 extension.
-Just be sure you do it before the due date.
-If you lost your 1099, there are steps you can take to easily recover it and file.
+Be sure to do it before the due date.
+If you lost your 1099, there are steps to recover it and file correctly.

-If you choose to file electronically, you have until the end of February to send the information returns to the IRS.
-The Form 1099-NEC is due to the IRS and recipients by February 1.
-January 31 in future years.
+If you choose to file electronically, you have until March 31, 2024, to send the information returns to the IRS.
+The Form 1099-NEC is due to the IRS and recipients by January 31, 2024.

 The good news is that the other forms listed above, like the 1099-INT or 1099-K, are also due by January 31st.
 So you don't need to worry about memorizing different due dates.
 (The IRS also has a due date chart at the bottom of this page.)